yvesdeville/nieve/inst/doc/README.md

 -   `yaev.pdf` explains why and how the probability distributions are evaluated in **yaev**.

--   `GEV.pdf` the GEV distribution functions and their derivatives.
+-   `GEV.pdf` provides details about the Generalized Extreme Value distribution `GEV`: probability functions and their derivatives.

--   `GPD2.pdf` the two-parameter Genaralized Pareto distribution `GP2`:
-    functions and their derivatives.
+-   `GPD2.pdf` provide details about the two-parameter Genaralized Pareto distribution `GP2`: probability functions and their derivatives.

 -   `PP2PoisGP.pdf` The PP to Poisson-GP transform and its derivatives.